jgoodie/randomvariates/README.md

 >
 > array([0.0028378])

-To generate more the one unif(0,1), call the method with n=X where X is the number of unif(0,1)s to generate:
+To generate more than one unif(0,1), call the method with n=X where X is the number of unif(0,1)s to generate:

 > rv.uniform(n=25)